Updated on September 16, 2020

-Irrespective of how long it takes for online sports betting website to offer betting to players in Illinois, the June 2 vote and Pritzker’s subsequent signature should be considered a win for sports fans.
+Irrespective of how long it took for online sports betting websites to offer betting to players in Illinois, the June 2 vote and Pritzker’s subsequent signature should be considered a win for sports fans.
 With Illinois joining the likes of New Jersey, Nevada and Delaware as US sports betting states, bettors can look forward to a wealth of opportunities over the coming months and years.

 Illinois Sports Betting Timeline